SeaJayye/maui-capstone/README.md

 ### Core Functionalities of this program
 - **Multi-Timer Support**:

-    -Have multiple timers running at the same time for different dishes
+    - Have multiple timers running at the same time for different dishes

+    - Active timers are displayed and have a scollable layout

 ## Development Stack